amihaiemil/amihaiemil.github.io/_posts/2017-07-04-yasson-yet-another-POJO-parser.markdown

     new File("student.txt")
   )
 );

+//BTW, toJson(...) should return a JsonObject; you can turn it to String or put it
+//in a Writer yourself; the other way around is harder.
 String json = JsonbBuilder.create().toJson(student);
 {% endhighlight %}

 Unfortunately, this does not work (at least in version 1.0).
 That ``@JsonbProperty`` only dictates the name (key) of the value in the final Json and the class still requires getters for marshalling.
-Hopefully, it will work in the next versions, as [Jackson](https://github.com/FasterXML/jackson) offers this functionality.
+Hopefully, it will work in the next versions, as [Jackson](https://github.com/FasterXML/jackson-databind) offers this functionality.

 Yes, I know the example above would work if the methods were prefixed